asik-dev/learning/scrum.md

 2. It should be inspectable.
 (Complete solution that is tested and verified)
 3. It should include increments of the previous sprint.
 4. **Definition of Done: No single definition but should be like everyone agrees to the definition.
 As the org evolves, we can put stricter rules.**

+**Advantages and Disadvantages of SCRUM**

+**Advantage:**

+1. More transparency and project visibility
+2. Increased team accountability
+3. Easy to accommodate changes.
+(With short sprints and constant feedbacks)
+4. Lower expenses with increased quality
+5. Faster delivery
+6. Customers are heard.

+**Disadvantage:**

+Requires high level of experience and commitments from the team

+1. Risk of scope creep (Due to continuous change in the project scope due to the lack of specific end date tempting stakeholders to keep on requesting additional functionalities)
+2. Daily meetings sometime frustrate team members.
+3. Wrong scrum master can ruin everything.
+4. Poorly defined tasks can lead to inaccuracies.